 - Cheese.
 Last sentence in the second paragraph of Section C: ‘There has also been a renaissance in communal cheese production in the area’.

-- Tourist/ tourism/tour businesses.
+- Tourist/ tourism/tour.
 Section C, paragraph three, the second sentence: ‘But some Arctic communities are now operating tour businesses themselves.’

 - Pottery.
 Last sentence of the fourth paragraph in Section C: ‘The Acoma and San Ildefonso pueblos have established highly profitable pottery businesses’.